In the dark confines of a planetarium it is very easy for student behaviour to deteriorate significantly and this often takes teachers by surprise.

 - Like Taming Lions – Avoiding Certain Activities Because You Can’t Trust Your Class To Behave?
 You’re Not Alone - from Teachwire.net

 “At their best, schools can function as islands of safety in a chaotic world.
 They can teach children how their bodies and brains work and how they can understand and deal with their emotions.
-Schools can play a significant role in instilling the resilience necessary to deal with the traumas of neighborhoods or families”
+Schools can play a significant role in instilling the resilience necessary to deal with the traumas of neighbourhoods or families”